shift-left-test/meta-shift/README.md

 [![Build Status](http://10.177.233.77:8080/buildStatus/icon?job=meta-testing)](http://10.177.233.77:8080/job/meta-testing/)

-> A shareable integrated testing framework for Yocto based projects
+> Shift-left testing project for the Yocto project

 About
 -----

-This project aims to provide an easy way to set up a group of dev/test tools for Yocto based projects
+This project aims to support the practice of [shift-left testing](https://en.wikipedia.org/wiki/Shift-left_testing) by providing a group of dev/test tools for the Yocto project.

 Supported tools